What are Keywords?

 Forums and community groups are a GREAT place to get genuine feedback from people (who probably aren’t even your customers!).
 By understanding their consumer habits better, you can start to get a picture of their online behaviour.

 There’s no denying that keyword research isn’t technical.
 Using online tools will really benefit your research.
-We recommend using Moz’s Keyword Explorer.
-Here you can find information on keywords which will benefit your research, especially their Keyword Suggestions feature.
+We recommend using Semrush Keyword Magic Tool.
+Here you can find information on keywords which will benefit your research.

 How to Use Keywords Effectively